-Changes to renting laws provide new options for renters to apply to have their bond released.
+Under the new rental laws, renters have a new option to apply to have their bond released.

-A renter can now apply to the Residential Tenancies Bond Authority (RTBA) to have all or part of the bond released.
+A renter may apply to the Residential Tenancies Bond Authority (RTBA) to have all or part of the bond released.
 This can now be done without the rental provider’s (landlord’s) agreement.

 Previously, renting laws only allowed joint bond claims by both the renter and the rental provider.